Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review

 \subsubsection{Other}

-Five studies could not be categorised into the groups that had been previously identified \cite{lee2023, huete2011, koh2023, ohshima2023, swift2016}.
-These studies pertain to the observation of autonomy perception, albeit without the capability to associate this with particular factors or to compare it with a control group that did not utilise robots.
-In a study conducted in a hospitality context, participants reported that their need for autonomy was satisfied, imagining an interaction with a service robot \cite{lee2023}.
-In a similar vein, participants who interacted with a robot designed to assist disabled or elderly individuals in their home environment also reported experiencing autonomy satisfaction \cite{huete2011}.
-Swift-Spong et al. deployed a socially assistive robot that functioned as an exercise buddy for overweight adolescents \cite{swift2016}.
-They found a descriptive increase in autonomy satisfaction from pre- to post-intervention.
-In a qualitative study, participants reported feelings of autonomy when walking with a robot designed to act as a form of self-augmentation \cite{ohshima2023}.
-The robot has been designed to synchronise its gaze with that of the user during side-by-side communication, and when it detects a person in front of it, it autonomously turns its gaze to show interest.
-A qualitative study on the use of pet robots in dementia care demonstrated the potential to induce happiness in residents, which in turn could increase the perceived autonomy of staff by facilitating connection with residents \cite{koh2023}.
+Five studies did not fit the identified clusters \cite{lee2023, huete2011, koh2023, ohshima2023, swift2016}.
+These works observed human autonomy but did not link it to specific factors or compare outcomes with non-robot control groups.
+In a study conducted in a hospitality context, participants imagining interactions with a service robot reported satisfactory human autonomy \cite{lee2023}.
+Users of an in-home assistive robot for disabled or older adults also reported experiencing human autonomy \cite{huete2011}.
+Deploying a socially assistive robot as an exercise buddy for overweight adolescents yielded a descriptive increase in human autonomy from pre- to post-intervention \cite{swift2016}.
+In a qualitative study, participants reported feelings of autonomy when walking with a self-augmentation robot that synchronised its gaze with the user during side-by-side communication and autonomously turned its gaze to show interest upon detecting a person ahead \cite{ohshima2023}.
+Finally, in dementia care, pet robots appeared to induce resident happiness, which in turn could increase staff human autonomy by facilitating connection with residents \cite{koh2023}.